-Perhaps the number one killer of mental and relational health is the refusal to go through the learning experience of emotional pain.
+Perhaps the number one killer of mental and relational health in America is the refusal to go through the learning experience of emotional pain.
 But I believe our next biggest mental health buzz kill is our refusal to forgive others and ourselves.
-I just have to take a stab here at trying to reduce just a little bit this colossal waste of serenity.
+I just have to take a stab here at trying to reduce this colossal waste of serenity.

-We need to forgive whoever we are angry at, whoever we dread seeing at Wal-Mart or McDonald's, and generally, all the people that can make us mad just by being happy.
+Everyone!
+We need to forgive whoever we are angry at, whoever we dread seeing at Walmart or McDonald's, and generally, anybody that can make us mad just by being happy.
 We also need to forgive ourselves.
-Believing that we have been forgiven by God or another person without forgiving ourselves is just like leaving a Christmas present all wrapped up under the tree -- it gives no joy to the giver or the receiver until we take it out into our everyday lives and trust that it will work.
+Believing that we have been forgiven by God or another person without forgiving ourselves is just like leaving a Christmas present all wrapped up under the tree -- it gives no joy to the giver or the receiver until we take it out into our everyday lives and enjoy playing with it.

 We need to forgive everything they have ever done wrong, to us, to our loved ones or theirs, to themselves or others.
 We also need to forgive every good thing they have failed to do, and every bad thing they will ever do in the future.
 Past, present, and future, we are to love the sinner and hate the sin.

 Now understand that forgiveness is not trust.
 Unlike forgiveness, trust has to be earned.
 We need to forgive for our own sakes, long before the other person has earned our trust that they won’t hurt us again.
 And if our enemy DOES mess up and try to hurt us again, we need to trust ourselves to get over it when they do.
 This is a heck of a lot easier to do when we can kindly and politely forgive and wish them well without expecting anything in return.
 We can trust ourselves to get over another betrayal if we know how and why to forgive, and how to set and enforce healthy boundaries for ourselves (more about those below).